cjacker/opensource-toolchain-gd32vf103/README.md

 The Open On-Chip Debugger (OpenOCD) aims to provide debugging, in-system programming and boundary-scan testing for embedded target devices.
 Generally, you can think OpenOCD as a bridge to connect host to target board via SWD/JTAG adapter, to provide a channel for devices programming and remote debugging.

-You can use either [official OpenOCD](https://github.com/openocd-org/openocd) (0.12 and above version with complete gd32vf103 support) or [riscv-openocd](https://github.com/riscv/riscv-openocd) fork.

-Before building OpenOCD, you may need some development packages such as libusb/libftdi/hidapi installed.
+You should use [OpenOCD](https://github.com/openocd-org/openocd) 0.12 or above version with gd32vf103 support upstreamed.
+If the dist. you use already provide OpenOCD 0.12 or above version, you can use it directly, otherwise, please build it from source by yourself.

 for Official OpenOCD:
 ```